Anello-Photonics/docs-A1/docs/communication_messaging.rst

 2  ASCII Data Output Messages
 ---------------------------------

-ANELLO has two message formats, ASCII and RTCM.
+ANELLO has two message formats, ASCII and Binary.
 The structures of all ASCII messages use the following conventions:

 -	The lead code identifier for each record is '#'